 - The nature and sources of air and space law including the spatial delimitation of land, sea, air and outer space;

 - The significance of airspace sovereignty and state jurisdiction over aircraft and space vehicles;

 - The legal and institutional framework for aviation safety and security established by the 1944 Chicago Convention on International Civil Aviation including the law-making procedures of the International Civil Aviation Organisation;

-- The obligation of states in relation to search and rescue and aircraft accident investigation with reference to New Zealand and international accidents such as MH37, MH17 and the German Wings tragedy;
+- The obligations of states in relation to search and rescue and aircraft accident investigation with reference to New Zealand and international accidents such as MH37, MH17 and the two Boeing 737 Max8 accidents;

 - The liability of air carriers for carriage of passengers, baggage and cargo under the 1999 Montreal Convention;

 - The principal space treaties and the New Zealand Outer Space and High-altitude Activities Act 2017.